steqeq/0000/README.md

 *apt-get install miopen-kernels-<arch>-<num cu>*

 * <arch> is the GPU architecture.
-Ror example, gfx900, gfx906
+For example, gfx900, gfx906
 * <num cu> is the number of CUs available in the GPU.
 Ffor example, 56 or 64